getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

-let cloudid = null; // Object | Cloudi of the project let issueIdOrKey = "issueIdOrKey_example"; // String | The ID or key of the issue. let linkId = "linkId_example"; // String | The ID of the remote issue link. apiInstance.cloudidRestApi3IssueIssueIdOrKeyRemotelinkLinkIdGet(cloudid, issueIdOrKey, linkId, (error, data, response) => {
+let cloudid = null; // Object | Cloudi of the project let issueIdOrKey = "issueIdOrKey_example"; // String | The ID or key of the issue. let linkId = "linkId_example"; // String | The ID of the remote issue link. apiInstance.issueIssueIdOrKeyRemotelinkLinkIdGet(cloudid, issueIdOrKey, linkId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {